inkarkat/vim-IndentConsistencyCopAutoCmds/README.md

     let g:indentconsistencycop_filetypes = 'c,cpp,java,javascript,perl,php,python,ruby,sh,tcsh,vim'
     let g:indentconsistencycop_filetypes .= ',perl6'

+To exclude some files even though they have one of the filetypes in g:indentconsistencycop\_filetypes, you can define a List of expressions or Funcrefs that are evaluated; if one returns 1, the buffer will be skipped.
+The current filename can be obtained from <afile>.

+    let g:IndentConsistencyCopAutoCmds_ExclusionPredicates =
+    ['expand("<afile>:p" =~# "/tmp"', function('ExcludeScratchFiles')]

+By default, scratch buffers from the fugitive.vim plugin (that show immutable changes) are excluded.

 Turn off the IndentConsistencyCop run when a buffer is loaded via

     let g:indentconsistencycop_CheckOnLoad = 0